lukeyanggb/Furniture-Sales-Reporting-System/README.md

 password=userpassword
 ```

-Notice that if you git, you need to add the `database.ini` to the `.gitignore` file to not committing the sensitive information to the public.
+Change `database`, `user`, `password` values to your local postgresql configurations.
+Notice that you need to add the `database.ini` to the `.gitignore` file to not committing the sensitive information to the public.

 ## Dependencies
 * Python>=3.7.9